From Traditional to Trailblazing: How Shopify Headless Architecture is Changing Ecommerce

 So, just like the toy car without the steering wheel can still move around, a program with a headless architecture can still work, but it needs to be controlled by other programs instead of people.

-Traditional vs. Headless Architecture
+Traditional vs. Headless eCommerce Architecture

-Are you curious about the differences between what was once seen as the traditional way to set up an e-commerce store vs how you can set up an e-commerce store using a headless architecture?
+Are you curious about the differences between what was once seen as the traditional way to set up an e-commerce store vs how you can set up an e-commerce store using a headless ecommerce architecture?
 Well, you’ve come to the right post!

 To begin, traditional architecture in e-commerce platforms involves tightly coupling the frontend and backend.
 In other words, any modifications made to the frontend (what your storefront visitors see and use) will also impact the backend, and vice versa.
 Typically, the frontend displays content to users, while the backend manages data and logic that is served up to the frontend.